AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 [Link to blog 2.
 Journey to coding: Makers](https://medium.com/@AdrienFabre/journey-to-coding-makers-d0e3fc97059f)

-Also, I kept doing few talks on what I like, I social impact, on perspectives and I saw people loving my pictures, that was very good to see this.
+Also, I kept doing few talks on what I like, like 'social impact' and 'diversity of perspectives' and I saw people enjoying it what I created.

-Then I walk 45 min twice a day to come to Makers, this is also a way to spend some time with myself, looking at the trees, listening string musics, focusing on my posture or my breathing.
+Then I walk 45 min twice a day to come to Makers, this is also a way to spend some time with myself, looking at the trees, listening music, focusing on my posture or my breathing.

-All of this together, and regularly meeting friends and Makers students, the new ones and the old ones made me really enjoy the atmosphere at Makers.
+**All of this together, and regularly meeting friends and Makers students, the new ones and the old ones made me really enjoy the atmosphere at Makers.
 This is this kind of balance with individual and collective, relaxing and intense activities that I feel at my best.
+The balance.**

 ---